ABERcareers and Events

 Missed a session?
 Check Career and Skills Webinars - Recordings!

-Thurs 25 February, 2pm, Thinking about doing a Masters?: This informative session explores reasons for taking up Masters level study, how this fits within your own career thinking, alongside practical guidance on the application process.
+14th February, 11am, Thinking about doing a Masters - This informative session explores reasons for taking up Masters level study, how this fits within your own career thinking, alongside practical guidance on the application process.

 Please note, workshop dates and times are subject to change, for up to date information and to book your place please visit ABERcareers